PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2020/README.md

 | OH 1.1 | Reduce the proportion of children aged 3 to 5 years with dental caries experience in their primary teeth |
 | OH 1.2 | Reduce the proportion of children aged 6 to 9 years with dental caries experience in their primary or permanent teeth |
 | OH 1.3 | Reduce the proportion of adolescents aged 13 to 15 years with dental caries experience in their permanent teeth |
-directed by a dental professional with public health training |
 | OH 2.1 | Reduce the proportion of children aged 3 to 5 years with untreated dental decay in their primary teeth |
 | OH 2.2 | Reduce the proportion of children aged 6 to 9 years with untreated dental decay in their primary or permanent teeth |
 | OH 2.3 | Reduce the proportion of adolescents aged 13 to 15 years with untreated dental decay in their permanent teeth |